 The depth of the Morgan's music collection is the result of the generosity of several donors.

 Heineman and Cary Collections: Bach, Chopin, Mozart, Mahler

-In 1968 the Library became a major repository of music manuscripts with the donation of Mary Flagler Cary's extraordinary collection of music manuscripts, letters, and printed scores, one of the greatest of its kind in the United States.
+In 1968 the Morgan became a major repository of music manuscripts with the donation of Mary Flagler Cary's extraordinary collection of music manuscripts, letters, and printed scores, one of the greatest of its kind in the United States.
 Fully three quarters of the manuscripts date from the nineteenth century, with major works by Beethoven, Schubert, Brahms, and Chopin.
 In addition the Mary Flagler Cary Charitable Trust provided funds for the acquisition of such singularly important manuscripts as Mozart's "Haffner" Symphony,

 Wolfgang Amadeus Mozart, Symphony in D Major, K. 385